The Blank Slate Internet

 notion of an encapsulated digital object.

-and what is called by the information technology sector, “object oriented
+and what is called by the information technology sector, object

 The notion of an encapsulated digital